Closed Die Forging

 - Cleaning and heat treating

 - Final inspection and shipping

 This process ensures you receive accurate components that aren’t affected by voids or surface finish issues.
 If you need coating, machining, pull testing or additional testing and processing, we incorporate these elements into the timeline and work to start shipping your components in a prompt and efficient manner to meet your deadlines.

 What Are the Advantages of Closed Die Forging?

-Compared to subtractive manufacturing and billet machining, closed die forging is a particularly efficient option.
+Compared to subtractive manufacturing and billet machining, this type of forging is a particularly efficient option.
 Eliminate post-processing costs and waste products by choosing our industry-leading services.

 Closed die forging heats the steel billets to retain or even improve the raw material grain structure.
 This results in improved longevity and strength of your final product when compared to other machining, casting or fabrication methods.

-With custom-machined dies and a cost-effective closed die forging process that reduces post-processing, Trenton Forging strives to produce products that not only last longer but are engineered for maximum strength and quality.
+With custom-machined dies and a cost-effective forging process that reduces post-processing, Trenton Forging strives to produce products that not only last longer but are engineered for maximum strength and quality.
 Contact us today for more details.